 Any member that is currently receiving a retirement or disability benefit is eligible to participate in the health care plan.
-There are two components of the health care benefits offered through the system: a subsidy paid to members still receiving coverage through their former employer and health care coverage with their former employer.
+There are two components of the health care benefits offered through the system: a subsidy paid to members still receiving coverage through their former employer and Medicare Supplement coverage for those participating in Medicare, but not receiving the subsidy.

+Any member that is not currently participating in Medicare Parts A & B is eligible to continue health care coverage with their former employer.
 A subsidy of up to \$110 for a retired member plus an additional \$110 for a spouse enrolled in a local school district plan is provided to the school district to first offset the employee's share of the cost of coverage, any remaining portion is used to offset the district's cost.
 The subsidy amount is set by statute, (C. G. S. 10-183t) and has not increased since July of 1996.